simonw/til/llms/colbert-ragatouille.md

 ColBERT clearly provides more information than a regular embedding search, because it can show you which of the words in the document are most relevant.

-Most ColBERT implementations don't directly visulize the data in that way, but this ability still plays into its ability to retrieve the best documents.
+Most ColBERT implementations don't directly visualize the data in that way, but this extra information still plays into its ability to retrieve the best documents.
 [Mark explained](https://twitter.com/marktenenholtz/status/1751415287709102088):

 > At a high level:
 >